No passwords, no registration, no paywalls, no popups, no AI

 - Navarre, Florida

-oh sorry to not explain, I used to asthma, and it went away, but plating and on top of that painting cars, kinda brought it back, it isn't severe tho', it taught a good lesson not to take anything lightly, I think it helped a lot in that aspect, and wasn't all for the worse, thanks for your concern though.
+thumbs up sign Sorry to not explain, I used to have asthma, and it went away; but plating and on top of that painting cars, kinda brought it back.
+It isn't severe tho', it taught a good lesson not to take anything lightly, I think it helped a lot in that aspect, and wasn't all for the worse.

 barrett russell